 Flavored Vodka on the Rocks with a Twist

 Typically, 80 proof vodka has 64 calories per ounce, or 96 calories per shot.
-Flavored vodkas are everywhere, and splashed over the rocks in old-fashioned whisky style glasses are great for sipping.
+Flavored vodkas are everywhere, and splashed over the rocks in a custom glass or are great for sipping.
 Most flavored vodkas use natural and artificial flavors which add no calories.
 Have them add any available fruit garnish for even more flavor.
-If you just can’t handle straight vodka, ask the bartender to top it up with a little club soda.
+If you just can’t handle straight vodka, ask the bartender to top it up with a little club soda or a splash of cranberry juice.

 Total: 96 calories

 Low calorie vodka drinks are tricky, since many of them contain juices that are loaded with sugar.
-A Seabreeze cocktail is made with vodka, cranberry juice and grapefruit juice, and standard fare in almost any bar or restaurant.
+A Seabreeze cocktail is made with vodka, cranberry juice and grapefruit juice, and standard fare in almost any bar or restaurant typically served in a tall skinny highball glass such as this.
 When you order, it’s important to tell the bartender that you want mostly grapefruit juice with just a little cranberry.
 One ounce of grapefruit juice is only 11 calories, while one ounce of cranberry juice is almost 20.
 Including a shot of 80 proof vodka, you’ve got a tasty low calorie cocktail that looks just like the regular version.

 Total: 113 calories